Stuycs-K/final-project-3-sohele-chend/WORKLOG.md

 - Worked on presentation files
 - Added hints for homework

+### 5/29/2023

+- Added examples on lexical analysis and remove some inaccurate information from the presentation

 ### 6/1/2023

 - Worked on presentation files and formatted the file to be more readable